kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 $ ./startup-flaskr-dev.sh
 ```

-This will show 2 lines of messages and will block:
+This will emit 2 lines of messages and will block:

 ```
 $ ./startup-flaskr-dev.sh
 you can visit http://127.0.0.1:3090/
 Serving on http://0.0.0.0:8080
 ```

-By `lsof` command, you can make sure that 2 processes are listening to the IP port #80 and #3090.
+By `lsof` command, you can make sure that 2 processes are listening to the IP port #80 and #3090 on your localhost.

 ```
 $  lsof -i -P | grep LISTEN | grep com.docke